moleculerjs/workflows/README.md

 [![NPM version](https://badgen.net/npm/v/@moleculer/workflow)](https://www.npmjs.com/package/@moleculer/workflow)

 # @moleculer/workflow
-Advanced Database Access Service for Moleculer microservices framework.
-Use it to persist your data in a database.
+Reliable & scalable workflow feature (like Temporal.io or Restate) for Moleculer framework.

 **This project is in work-in-progress.
 Be careful using it in production.**